vsheahan/System-Collapse-Rise-Of-The-Invaders/README.md

 ## On Fundamental Limitations (Or: Why This Was Probably Doomed From The Start)

-Let me be honest about something: **Building a red team corpus and calling it comprehensive is like trying to ocean-proof a boat by testing it in 200 different puddles.**
+Let me be honest about something: **Building a 200-prompt red team corpus is like trying to ocean-proof a boat by testing it in 200 different puddles.**

 ### The Problem